-“Carbohydrates are your unit of immediate 'energy food'.
-They control blood sugar levels and keep them stable, which is an important part of health.
-We (dietitians in SA) have always recommended a controlled carbohydrate intake with a limited intake of simple, low fibre, sugar carbohydrates.
-South Africans in general do follow a diet too high in carbohydrates, but cutting out complex, high fibre, healthier carbohydrates is not the best for your health,” she explains.
+"Carbohydrates are your unit of immediate 'energy food'.
+They control blood-sugar levelsand keep them stable, which is an important part of health.
+We (dieticians in SA) have always recommended a controlled carbohydrate intake with a limited intake of simple, low-fibre, sugar carbohydrates.
+South Africans in general do follow a diet too high in carbohydrates, but cutting out complex, high-fibre, healthier carbohydrates isn't the best for your health,” she explains.

-“Cutting out bread, pasta, and potatoes is often viewed as ‘low carb’ for the general public, but if you are still eating dairy, fruit and starchy veggies, this isn’t low-carb at all.
+“Cutting out bread, pasta, and potatoes is often viewed as ‘low carb’ for the general public, but if you're still eating dairy, fruit and starchy veggies, this isn’t low-carb at all.
 Though it may be better controlled and therefore better for their overall health.
 For me, the biggest confusion comes in with the ‘no carb’ message that comes from the ‘Tim Noakes diet’.
-A no-carb diet is not best for the physiology of our bodies.”
+A no-carb diet isn't best for the physiology of our bodies.”

 Low-carb diets and immunity

-She explains that diets which are high in refined starches, sugar and saturated and trans-fatty acid and low in natural antioxidants and fibre from fruit, vegetables, whole grains and omega-3 fatty acids cause more pro-inflammatory and less anti-inflammatory cytokines (regulatory proteins) – which basically means they produce more inflammation in the body.
+She explains that diets that are high in refined starches, sugar and saturated and trans-fatty acid and low in natural antioxidants and fibre from fruit, vegetables, whole grains and omega-3 fatty acids cause more pro-inflammatory and less anti-inflammatory cytokines (regulatory proteins), which basically means they produce more inflammation in the body.
 And you don’t want that.

 The problem, Kim reiterates, is that many foods contain carbohydrates:

 - Starches such as starchy veg (potatoes, sweet potatoes, mealies, peas, butternut, pumpkin, beetroot, carrots)

 - Legumes (lentils, beans)